59de44955ebd/wslX/README.md

     }
     ```

-* wslX is meant for WSL, but if have GUI apps like e.g. Leafpad or SciTE installed inside a local Cygwin installation, you can also use it instead of Cygwin's default X-server to allow drag-and-drop from Explorer to such Cygwin app windows.
-Since wslX translates local Windows paths to /mnt/c/..., but Cygwin instead needs /cygdrive/c/..., just create a symbolic link inside Cygwin like this (in a Cygwin shell):
+* wslX is meant for WSL, but if have GUI apps like e.g. Leafpad or SciTE installed inside a local Cygwin installation, you can also use it instead of Cygwin's default X-server to allow drag-and-drop from Explorer for such Cygwin apps. wslX translates local Windows paths to /mnt/c/..., but Cygwin instead needs /cygdrive/c/... .
+This can be fixed by a symbolic link inside the Cygwin environment, which can be created by executing this in a Cygwin shell:
     ```
     $ ln -s /cygdrive /mnt
     ```
-    Now Cygwin can also handle such /mnt/c/..., /mnt/d/... etc. paths and therefor supports drag-and-drop from Explorer.
+    Now Cygwin can also handle such /mnt/c/..., /mnt/d/... etc. paths, and therefor in combination with wslX also supports drag-and-drop from Explorer.

     If wslX is running, you can start a Cygwin GUI app like this (in a Cygwin shell):
     ```